 If you're on a smart motorway and there's no hard shoulder, stop in the emergency refuge area or pull over off the road if you can.

-If you stop on the carriageway and you can't move the car off the road, put your hazard lights on straightaway, stay in the car with your seatbelt on and call 999.
+If you stop in a live lane of a motorway or on the carriageway and you can't safely move the car off the road, put your side lights and hazard lights on straightaway.
+Whilst you will be best placed to assess your situation and make decisions regarding your own safety, if you decide to remain in the vehicle stay in the car then put your seatbelts on and call 999.